 Interested in one of the courses mentioned above and want to pursue it at a top global university?
-Here are some of the most popular universities which offer the above courses in infosecurity and its related fields:
+Here are some of the most popular universities that offer the above courses in info security and its related fields:

 - University College London